-In the egDigFilm element the version of the XMP schema in use is stored.
+The version of the XMP schema in use is stored in the element egDigFilm.
 This section is obligatory.

+Schema namespace

-Schema namespace Schema namespace prefix http://ns.esko-graphics.com/digfilmversion/1.0/ egDigFilm
+Schema namespace prefix

-Property ValueType Description

-egDigFilm:version integer The Esko XMP schema version of the

-file.

-egDigFilm:structure String The digital film set structure.

-Possible values are:

-"Single": this file represents just one

-separation of one page of the original

-production file.

-"Separated": this file contains

-multiple separations of the original

-production file spread over multiple

-pages, one separation per page

-"Composite": this file bundles all

-separations of one page of the

-original production file together on

-one page of the digital film set, on top

-of each other

-egDigFilm:type String "Film": no color management was

-applied in the RIP

-"Proof": color management was

-applied in the RIP
+http://ns.esko-graphics.com/digfilmversion/1.0/ egDigFilm

+Property ValueTyp Description e egDigFilm:version integer The Esko XMP schema version of the file. egDigFilm:structure String The digital film set structure.
+Possible values are: • "Single": this file represents just one separation of one page of the original production file. • "Separated": this file contains multiple separations of the original production file spread over multiple pages, one separation per page.
+"Composite": this file bundles all separations of one page of the original production file together on one page of the digital film set, on top of each other. egDigFilm:type String • "Film": no color management was applied in the RIP. • "Proof": color management was applied in the RIP.